1.1. Sources and Intake

-The reduction in blood pressure associated with Vitamin D supplementation in humans appears to be weak in magnitude and possibly dependent on some alteration in metabolism (which would cause hypertension), but it does appear to reduce blood pressure slightly in some persons with hypertension.
+The reduction in blood pressure associated with vitamin D supplementation in humans appears to be weak in magnitude and possibly dependent on some alteration in metabolism (which would cause hypertension), but it does appear to reduce blood pressure slightly in some people with hypertension.

 In mice lacking the Vitamin D receptor (VDR-/- mice), they appear to have cardiac hypertrophy (up to 22% greater than control mice) as a side-effect which is due to an increase in Angiotension II (AGE II) that has been noted in VDR-/- mice and is known to induce cardiac hypertrophy.
 Treatment with Captopril, an ACE inhibitor that blocks production of AGE II, reduces cardiac hypertrophy in Vitamin D deficient mice.

 Mice lacking the vitamin D receptor appear to have cardiac enlargement due to increased serum angiotension II and increased activity of the RAS system.

 Supplementation with 800 IU vitamin D for 12 weeks in people with low vitamin D status but who were otherwise healthy led to small drops in red blood cell count, hemoglobin, and hematocrit when compared to placebo.

 Vitamin D status is associated with arterial stifness and vascular dysfunction in otherwise healthy humans.

 Vitamin D levels have been associated with brachial flow-mediated dilation in Type 2 Diabetics.
 This indicates it plays an important role in heart function, especially in people with disease states.